nahid619/Swag-Labs-Automation-Testing/README.md

 performance_glitch_user ---------| secret_sauce
 ```
 ### Run Test Scenarios
-Run for locked_out_user(Q1)
+- Run for locked_out_user(Q1)
 ```bash
 npm run locked_out_user
 ```
-Run for standard_user(Q2)
+- Run for standard_user(Q2)
 ```bash
 npm run standard_user
 ```
-Run for performance_glitch_user(Q3)
+- Run for performance_glitch_user(Q3)
 ```bash
 npm run performance_user
 ```
-Run for all 3 user scenarios concurrently (multi-browser)
+- Run for all 3 user scenarios concurrently (multi-browser)
 ```bash
 npm run wdio
 ```
-Run for all 3 user scenarios in sequential manner
+- Run for all 3 user scenarios in sequential manner
 ```bash
 npm run run:sequential
 ```
 ## 📊 Allure Report Generation
-After each test execution, generate and open the Allure report using:
+- After each test execution, generate and open the Allure report using:
 ```bash
 npm run allure:report
 ```
 If this command fails, ensure you’ve installed Java and Allure CLI properly.

 ---
 ### 📌 Notes
 - All scenarios include app state reset to maintain test independence
 - Test design follows the Page Object Model for clean separation
 - Allure and Spec reporters provide detailed and interactive test results
 - You may customize the test data or browser settings in wdio.conf.js
+---

+Let me know if you like the project by giving it a star and following me.

 ---